 - 1. VIOLATION OF RULES IS A MISDEMEANOR.
-Violation of these rules, a stipulation agreement made, or permit issued by the Board of Managers under these rules, is a misdemeanor subject to a penalty as provided by law. - 2.
+Violation of these rules, a stipulation agreement made, or a permit issued by the Board of Managers under these rules, is a misdemeanor subject to a penalty as provided by law. - 2.
 DISTRICT COURT ACTION.
-The District may exercise all powers conferred upon it by Minnesota Statutes Chapter 103D in enforcing these rules, including criminal prosecution, injunction, or action to compel performance, restoration or abatement. - 3.
+The District may exercise all powers conferred upon it by Minnesota Statutes Chapter 103D to enforce in enforcing these rules, including criminal prosecution, injunction, or action to compel performance, restoration or abatement. - 3.
 ADMINISTRATIVE ORDER.
-The District may issue a cease and desist or compliance order when it finds that a proposed or initiated project presents a serious threat of soil erosion, sedimentation, or an adverse effect upon water quality or quantity, or violates any rule or permit of the District.
+The District may issue a cease and desist or compliance order when it finds that a proposed or initiated project presents a serious threat of soil erosion, sedimentation, or an adverse effect upon water quality or quantity, or violates any rule or permit of the District. - 4.
+OTHER ADMINISTRATIVE AUTHORITIES.
+The District may use all other authorities that it possesses under statute to address a violation of these rules, or a permit issued under these rules.
+This includes, but is not limited to, permit suspension or termination; the right to enter to inspect for and correct violations; and the right to be reimbursed for costs incurred to do so by use of financial assurance funds, civil action or joint-powers municipal assessment.